DieHard073055/fluffy-tanuki-of-life/README.md

 # fluffy-tanuki-of-life
 Experimenting with the [Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).
-My repo contains experimentations of different set of rules.
+Currently doing experimentations of different set of rules.

 ##Requirements
 1. Python 2.7